GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     }
     ```

-1. Update the `IssueConfirmedMessageReceivedAsync` method to call this method when the ticket was successfully created as below.
+1. Update the `IssueConfirmedMessageReceivedAsync` method to call this method when the ticket was successfully created.

     ``` csharp
     public async Task IssueConfirmedMessageReceivedAsync(IDialogContext context, IAwaitable<bool> argument)